 Learn about the built-in antispam and antimalware protection options in Exchange.

-Learn about planning a hybrid deployment with Microsoft Office 365 and your on-premises Exchange organization.
+Learn about planning a hybrid deployment with Microsoft 365 or Office 365 and your on-premises Exchange organization.

 Learn how you can deploy Exchange in a virtualized environment.